vmglynn/Pocillopora_Biogeo_JBI/README.md

 # Pdam_Biogeography_2021

-Scripts for meta-analysis of Pocillopora's Symbiodiniaceae parternships across the Indo-Pacific.
+Scripts for meta-analysis of _Pocillopora_ spp.'s Symbiodiniaceae parternships across the Indo-Pacific.